perladvent/perldotcom/content/article/_pub_1999_11_p5pdigest_THISWEEK-19991114.md

 [Regex Engine Reentrancy]{#Regex_Engine_Reentrancy}
 ---------------------------------------------------

-StÃ©phane Payrard reported that Perl dumps core if you try to do a regex match inside of a `(?{...})` expression.
+Stéphane Payrard reported that Perl dumps core if you try to do a regex match inside of a `(?{...})` expression.
 This did not come as a big surprise seeing as the regex engine is not reentrant.
 (It uses several global variables.)